 The Hardest Things About Doing Babywise with Twins

 For me, personally, the hardest things about Babywise don’t even exist.
-Things that Babywise flows so well with my personality and our family dynamic, but being open minded, I can see how it could clash with a different family.
+Babywise flows so well with my personality and our family dynamic, but being open-minded, I can see how it could clash with a different family.

 1. Doing Babywise with Twins is 3 Times the Work

 I tell people frequently that having twins isn’t twice as hard as one baby, but three times as hard.
 Babywise is hard work in the beginning.
 Babywise with twins is no exception!
 I occasionally heard grumblings from my husband begging me to switch to a 4-hour schedule before they were sleeping through the night or to let them continue napping instead of waking them to feed them.
 The best advice I can give you for this is to remember the big picture.
 The big picture is happy, well-rested babies that sleep through the night!